.

 The Beginning.

-I have always had an interest in Robert Burns, presumably because I am a descendant, on my mother's side, of John Murdoch who was Burns Tutor at an early age.
-However, the interest was a latent one until I joined The Glasgow Haggis Club.
+I have always had an interest in Robert Burns, presumably because I am a descendant, on my mother's side, of John Murdoch who was Burns' Tutor at an early age.
+However my interest was a latent one until I joined The Glasgow Haggis Club.
 This club was founded in 1873 ( no!
-I am not a founder member! ) and affiliated to the Burns federation in 1886, being number 33 on the roll of Burns Clubs.
+I am not a founder member! ) and affiliated to the Burns Federation in 1886, being number 33 on the Roll of Burns Clubs.

 Growth

-This club has a speaker each month on various middleics but also provides it's entertainment from within.
-When I joined, there were two gentlemen who were the main reciters of Burns words, and when I heard them I was enthralled.
-I really believe that Burns uses a language which is better heard out loud than read silently to oneself.
+The Glasgow Haggis Club has a speaker each month on various topics but also provides its entertainment from within.
+When I joined, there were two gentlemen who were the main reciters of Burns' words, and when I heard them I was enthralled.
+I sincerely believe that Burns uses a language which is better heard out loud than read silently to oneself.
 From that time on I devoured his poems and his letters and although I knew his life story, I read about the life and times in which he lived.

 The Haggis Club, Past Presidents